Building Inspection Australian Standards

 New South Wales

-Building inspectors and certifiers in NSW are regulated by NSW Fair Trading.
-The Home Building Act 1989 provides the legislative framework, and AS 4349.1 forms the de facto professional standard for pre-purchase inspections.
+Building inspectors and certifiers in NSW are regulated by NSW Fair Trading under the Home Building Act 1989.
+AS 4349.1-2007 forms the de facto professional standard for pre-purchase inspections.
 NSW has seen significant reforms in recent years following the Shergold-Weir Building Confidence Report, with increased scrutiny on inspector competency and reporting standards.

 Queensland